wurmlab/genomicscourse/2017/practicals/population_genetics/map_call.md

 Let's take a look at the VCF file produced by typing `less -S tmp/variants/calls.vcf`.
 The file is composed of a header and rows for all the variant positions.
 Have a look at the different columns and check what each is (the header includes labels).
 Notice that some columns include several fields.

-* Where does the Header start and end?
+* Where does the header start and end?
 * How is the genotype of each sample coded?
 * How many variants were identified?
 * Can you tell the difference between SNPs and indels?
 How many of each have been identified?

 ## Quality filtering of variant calls

 Not all variants that we called are necessarily of good quality, so it is essential to have a quality filter step.
 The VCF includes several fields with quality information.
-The most obvious is the column QUAL, which gives us a Phred-scale quality score.
+The most obvious is the column QUAL, which gives us a [Phred-scale quality score](https://en.wikipedia.org/wiki/Phred_quality_score).

 * What does a Phred-scale quality score of 30 mean?